openedx/openedx-user-groups/docs/decisions/0003-runtime-architecture.rst

 Context
 *******

-The :doc:`ADR 0002: User Groups Model Foundations <../0002-user-groups-model-foundations>` introduced a unified model for user grouping based on configurable, pluggable criteria.
+The :doc:`0002-user-groups-model-foundations` introduced a unified model for user grouping based on configurable, pluggable criteria.
 The foundational model defines the data structure, scope constraints, and the decision to use registry-based criterion types that can be dynamically evaluated against user data.

 To make this foundation functional, we need a runtime architecture that enables dynamic evaluation, plugin discovery, and backend integration for data retrieval.
 This ADR defines how the pluggable criterion system works in practice, ensuring a flexible, scalable, and extensible runtime system that supports new criteria types, reusable data access patterns, and consistent evaluation performance.